 The petite harbor town, just one mile down the Kennebunk River from the Atlantic Ocean, has long been a favorite summer colony for its cooling Atlantic breezes, New England charm and subtle refinement.
 Unlike other northeastern summer resorts that have morphed into international hot spots, Kennebunkport still remains very low-key and laid-back, but it does have a handful of lovely shops, a few truly excellent restaurants and luxurious retreats.
 The emphasis here is on savoring a slower pace of life, feasting on freshly hauled lobster and embracing the peaceful nexus of Maine woodlands and coastline.

 Contact Indagare for help planning a trip to Kennebunkport, Maine.
 Our travel specialists can match you with the best hotels and plan great meals and activities.

 Stay in Kennebunkport

-- In town: Grace White Barn Inn.
-This charming Relais & Chateaux inn a few minutes from Kennebunkport town offers elegant accommodations: a 19th-century barn has been transformed into an atmospheric dining room and a swimming pool and spa.
+- In town: White Barn Inn.
+This charming Auberge Resorts property a few minutes from Kennebunkport town offers elegant accommodations: a 19th-century barn has been transformed into an atmospheric dining room and a swimming pool and spa.